List of RWBY characters: Maria Calavera

 An elderly woman with prosthetic eyes, though she cannot see color with them.
 She was originally a silver-eyed Huntress known as the Grimm Reaper before being blinded by the Faunus assassin Tock.
 Maria received her prosthetic eyes from Pietro, and they have been close friends ever since.
 The cane she uses was one of her two kamas, Life and Death, that combine at the ends to form a twin-bladed weapon.
 Her Semblance, which she calls "Preflexes", allows her to react to attacks almost before they happen.
 Unlike most Hunters, due to the risk of being targeted by Salem, Maria was trained by her father instead of attending a school.
 She meets Team RWBY, Qrow and Oscar after they crash-land into the snow region of northern Anima.
 Upon learning that Ruby has silver eyes, Maria teaches her to consciously use her powers when they are attacked by the Apathy Grimm.
 In Argus, she becomes a mentor to Ruby and shares what she knows about the silver eyes.

-She alludes to the typical image of the Grim Reaper in popular culture.
+She alludes to the typical image of the Grim Reaper in popular culture, and her last name means "skull" in Spanish.